Which Open Farm Dry Recipes Get

 There are several different types of sunflower oil, some better than others.
 Without knowing more, it’s impossible to judge the quality of this ingredient.

-Next, this recipe includes dried alfalfa.
-Although alfalfa is high in protein (18%) and fiber, it’s uncommon to see it used in a dog food.
+This product also lists alfalfa meal.
+Although alfalfa is high in protein (18%) and fiber, it’s uncommon to see it used in dog food.
 This hay-family ingredient is more commonly associated with horse feeds.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the garbanzo beans, peas, lentils and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the legumes, flaxseed and alfalfa, this looks like the profile of a kibble containing a significant amount of meat.

-Open Farm is a grain-free dry dog food using a notable amount of named meat meal as its main source of animal protein, thus earning the brand 4.5 stars.
+Excluding the Kind Earth Plant recipe, Open Farm lists both grain-free and grain-inclusive dry dog foods using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Open Farm Dog Food